 Creature — Goblin Pirate

-T, Sacrifice Fanatical Firebrand: It deals 1 damage to target creature or player.
+, Sacrifice Fanatical Firebrand: It deals 1 damage to target creature, player or planeswalker.

 Printings View all